hu19891110/ithemes-exchange/readme.txt

 == Changelog ==

+= 1.10.2 =
+* Fixed non-object PHP warnings
+* Changed subtitle in readme to 'iThemes Exchange: Simple WP Ecommerce'
+* Adding new filter and global to IT_Exchange_Shipping, using for Table Rate development
+* Execute code on next upgrade to clear all bad data from cached user carts
+* Fix bug where we are checking for empty on a JSON string rather than on a PHP decoded version

+= 1.10.1 =
+* Fixed bug where we were casting rather than checking for a conditional.
+* Allow product-type add-ons to modify admin menu_title for clarity
+* Fixing Guest Checkouts for addons using transient transactions.

 = 1.10.0 =
 * Added support for IPN only transactions, fixes bug with users paying without PayPal accounts via PayPal and not clicking to return to the site.
 * Added for coupons as add-on